GKAYED/hybrid-spec-framework/FRAMEWORK-QUICKSTART.md

 ---

-## 🎓 Best Practices: Getting the Most from Both
+## 🎓 Best practices: Getting the Most from Both

 ### 1. Start here, graduate to Spec Kit